-- "FLOS", equal to approximately Euro 244 million; - "B&B", "Maxalto" and "Arclinea" equal to Euro 201 million; - "Louis Poulsen", equal to Euro 124 million; - "Lumens" (YDesign Group) equal to Euro 49 million;
+- "FLOS", equal to approximately Euro 244 million; - "B&B", "Maxalto" and "Arclinea" equal to approximately Euro 201 million; - "Louis Poulsen", equal to approximately Euro 124 million; - "Lumens" (YDesign Group) equal to approximately Euro 50 million;

 Trademarks are considered with an indefinite useful life and therefore subject to annual (or less) impairment test.
-Following the results of the last Impairment test (December 31, 2022), the estimated Recoverable amount of the Group's brands were higher than the related carrying values, therefore no write-off were necessary and no trigger events have been identified in the period.
+Following the results of the last Impairment test (December 31, 2022), the estimated Recoverable amount of the Group's brands were higher than the related carrying values, therefore no write-off were necessary and no trigger events have been identified in the period, however we cannot assure you that an adverse development in our business activities resulting in our financial performance and cash flow differing from the assumptions used for purposes of the impairment tests, or where there are significant macroeconomic uncertainties attributable, for example, to high interest rates or the prolongation or expansion of the conflicts (mainly Ukraine-Russia and Israel-Hamas), or any other geopolitical crisis, could impact the fair value of this asset.
+In any case, a new impairment test will be performed on December 31, 2023, in connection with the preparation of the Group Annual report 2023.